paigeadelethompson/algorist/README.md

 - `aiozmq` evidently doesn't support TLS as of yet: https://github.com/aio-libs/aiozmq/issues/123 .
 I can't ascertain whether the standard zeromq module for Python even supports this but will investigate further as needed.

+### TODO
+- support sending matplotlib graph from sandbox to Discord channel as an image

 ### Hardening ideas
 - possibly using the `ast` module to parse / determine the nature of the request payload (input sanitization) before sending it into `exec`
 - byte compiling code bundled with containers; prevents exposure of the source
 - homomorphic encryption for data at rest: https://pypi.org/project/concrete-python/

 ### Torn V2 API Documentation
 Documentation: